Milly Maker DFS Strategy: How To Win Large-Field GPPs

 One more thing separates milly-maker players, and it is a big one: how many bullets you fire.
 Single-entry large-field GPPs and mass-multi-entry contests like the 150-max Milly Maker are different games with different builds, and treating them the same is a quiet leak.

 - Single-Entry.
 You get one lineup, so you cannot diversify your way into the tail.
 You need a single correlated, high-ceiling build that can win on its own, which means you dial the extreme leverage back a notch.
-One or two genuine points of differentiation, not five, so your one shot is not dead on arrival if a single dart misses.
+One or two real points of differentiation, not five, so your one shot is not dead on arrival if a single dart misses.

 - Mass-Multi-Entry.
 With up to 150 lineups you are managing a portfolio, not a lineup.
 Now you can afford to go more aggressive on leverage across the group, because you are spreading many correlated bets across many game environments.
 Exposure management, deciding how much of your portfolio rides on each player and each stack, becomes the actual skill, more than any single roster.
+This is worth underlining against the "more entries is more profit" instinct: Baker's million-dollar win came from roughly 25 entries, not the 150-max, and he capped himself at five of any one quarterback so no single piece dominated the portfolio.
+Volume helped him get there; discipline about correlation and exposure is what actually won it.

 How Stokastic Sims Build This For You

-Instead of handing you the highest-projected lineup, the Sims build the entire player pool, generate a large set of candidate lineups with the correlation and stacking already baked in, then simulate the contest tens of thousands of times to see which builds finish first most often.
-You rank the results by Sim ROI, which surfaces exactly the top-heavy, high-leverage lineups this article has been describing, and you set the field size and Percent to First to match a contest as top-heavy as the Milly Maker.
-The Top Stacks Tool and Ownership Projections feed the same engine, so your double-stacks and your leverage plays are represented at sensible rates without you forcing every one by hand.
-If you want the fuller case for why simulating a contest beats optimizing a single projected lineup, our Sims vs. optimizers breakdown covers it, and the NFL-specific walkthrough lives in our NFL Milly Maker with Sims guide.
+Here is the difference that actually matters: a plain optimizer hands you the highest-projected lineup, which is the one thousands of other sharp players are also building toward, so it optimizes you straight into the chalk.
+The Sims do the opposite.
+They generate a large set of candidate lineups with the correlation and stacking already baked in, then simulate the contest tens of thousands of times to see which builds finish first most often, not which ones score the most points on paper.
+You rank the results by Sim ROI, and the tool surfaces exactly the top-heavy, high-leverage lineups this article has been describing, the ones a projection-first build walks straight past.
+You set the field size and Percent to First to match a contest as top-heavy as the Milly Maker, and the Top Stacks Tool and Ownership Projections feed the same engine, so your double-stacks and your leverage plays are represented at sensible rates without you forcing every one by hand.

 Build your next large-field GPP with the Sims.
 Stokastic Contest Sims simulate the field tens of thousands of times and rank lineups by the win-probability metric that actually matters in a top-heavy tournament, not just projected points.
-You can start with the free Sims, and code MILLYGPP10 takes 10% off your first Stokastic subscription when you upgrade: get 10% off at stokastic.com/pricing.
-It automates much of the correlation and leverage work this guide walked through, while you still own contest selection, exposures, and the late news.
+You can start with the free Sims, and code STOK10 takes 10% off your first week or month when you upgrade.

 A Word On Bankroll